Grilled Peach Melba

 Have you heard of a peach melba?
 It’s an old-fashioned dessert with poached peaches, raspberry sauce, and vanilla ice cream.
 Named after Nellie Melba, an Australian opera singer.
 Famed French chef Escoffier claims to have first created the Peach Melba in her honor while Nellie was a guest at the Savoy Hotel in London.

-Peaches, raspberries and ice cream???
+Peaches, raspberries, and ice cream???
 How could this be anything but fabulous???
-Plus, the extra step of tossing the fruit on the BBQ, make this grilled peach melba recipe is even more terrific than the original!
+Plus, the extra step of tossing the fruit on the BBQ, makes this grilled peach melba recipe even more terrific than the original!

 How Do You Grill Fruit?